-The Tintic Project is located approximately 95 km south of Salt Lake City, Utah (population 200,800) and can be accessed via U.S. Highway 6 (US6), approximately 30 km west of the Interstate 15 junction.
+The Tintic Project is located approximately 95 km south of Salt Lake City, Utah (city population 200,800, metropolitan area population 1,257,900) and can be accessed via U.S. Highway 6 (US6), approximately 30 km west of the Interstate 15 junction.
 US6 is within 3 km of most of the development sites at Tintic.
-The Silver City porphyry exploration potential area is easily accessed by a network of well-maintained dirt roads whereas the CRD exploration potential areas are accessed by several poorly maintained dirt roads and partially overgrown historical tracks.
+The Silver City porphyry exploration area is easily accessed by a network of well-maintained dirt roads whereas the CRD exploration areas are accessed by several poorly maintained dirt roads and partially overgrown historical tracks.
 A connecting line of the Union Pacific Railroad is within 3 km of the prospective areas, and serves Utah, connecting Salt Lake City to Las Vegas, Nevada through Eureka, and material can be delivered to any California port.
-The nearest majors airports are the Provo Municipal Airport (48 km from Eureka) and the Salt Lake City International Airport.
+The nearest major airports are the Provo Municipal Airport (48 km from Eureka) and the Salt Lake City International Airport (approximately 144 km from Eureka).
 The local and regional infrastructure for the project is shown in Figure 4-1.

-Figure 4-1: Tintic Project with Local and Regional Infrastructure
+Figure 4-1: Tintic Project with regional infrastructure